• Skip to primary navigation

 To speed up the healing process, avoid touching your skin altogether.
 Your fingers can introduce additional oil, dirt and bacteria to your face that will only exacerbate acne.

-Don’t pop or squeeze your acne
+Don’t pop or squeeze your pimples

 The act of popping a pimple may force bacteria down into the clogged pore and cause a deeper infection.